LHJE/LHJE/README.md

 #### _[view my resume](https://drive.google.com/file/d/1eG7_-PuDYnwH3Nvj3xnj4FodvsNRusf7/view?usp=sharing)_

 ### Currently:
-🏠👨‍💻 Full Time Working with the wonderful [Trakstar](https://www.trakstar.com/) team as an Associate Software Engineer.
+🏠👨‍💻 Full Time Working with the wonderful [Trakstar](https://www.trakstar.com/) team as a Software Engineer.

 ### On The Backburner:
 🏫  &nbsp; Working on an Non-Player Character generator for Dungeon's and Dragons 5e with a UX/UI Designer and a Frontend Designer.
 [See the deployed app here](https://npc-generator-lhje.herokuapp.com/), and [the repo here](https://github.com/LHJE/npc_generator).